lxhan/lxhan.github.io/content/work/ritz.md

 **What I did:**

-- Created web apps for wedding agencies.
+- Developed and delivered custom web applications for clients in the wedding industry, meeting project requirements and deadlines.
-- Assisted with refactoring code.
+- Contributed to the code refactoring process, resulting in improved performance, maintainability and overall project quality.
-- Assisted with moving codebase from pure PHP to XpressEngine.
+- Collaborated with the development team in the migration of the codebase to XpressEngine, providing a modern and scalable platform for future projects.

 **Tech stack:**